-G.4.1.
+- G.4.1.
 A minimum of 25% of the total floor space in the Carolina North project covered by the Agreement shall be devoted to housing.
 Of the three million total square feet of building space authorized by this Agreement, no less than 750,000 square feet of building space shall be devoted to housing.
-Subject to the availability of a certificate of adequacy of public school facilities, at least 200,000 square feet of housing shall be included in the initial 800,000 square feet of total building space in the Carolina North project.

-G.4.2.
-After the total built square footage within the Carolina North project reaches 800,000 square feet, if the total square footage of building space devoted to housing drops to 15% or less of the built floor area, construction of non-housing space shall halt until the housing space is at least 20% of the built space.
-The Annual Report (see Section G-27.4(b)) shall provide data for the number of residents and full time equivalent employees within the Carolina North project.
-In the event a certificate of adequacy of public school facilities pursuant to the Adequate Public School Facilities section of the LUMO is not available, the provision of housing at Carolina North may be deferred until such time as a certificate is available.

-G.4.3.
-A preference for housing availability with the Carolina North project shall be given to students and employees of the University, UNC HealthCare, and persons with an active connection to the Carolina North project (such as employees or researchers engaged in work or activity on the Carolina North site).
+Subject to the availability of a certificate of adequacy of public school facilities, at least 200,000 square feet of housing shall be included in the initial 800,000 square feet of total building space in the Carolina North projectProject. - G.4.2.
+After the total built square footage within the Carolina North project_Project reaches 800,000 square feet, if the total square footage of building space devoted to housing drops to 15% or less of the built floor area, construction of non-housing space shall halt until the housing space is at least 20% of the built space.
+The Annual Report (see Section G-27.4(b)) shall provide data for the number of residents and full time equivalent employees within the Carolina North <a href="project_Projec - G.4.3.
+A preference for housing availability with the Carolina North project_Project shall be given to students and employees of the University, UNC HealthCare, and persons with an active connection to the Carolina North project_Project (such as employees or researchers engaged in work or activity on the Carolina North site).
 A secondary priority shall be given to other public employees working within the Town.
 Prior to the approval of the first individual site development plan under this Agreement that includes housing, the University shall submit a plan for providing these preferences.
 The Manager shall approve that plan upon determining that it effectively addresses the requirements of this Section of this Exhibit.
-This section shall be applicable to all housing within the Carolina North project, whether owner-occupied or rental and whether publicly or privately owned.

-G.4.4.
-The housing provided within the Carolina North project shall have a full range of affordability.
+This section shall be applicable to all housing within the Carolina North project_Projec - G.4.4.
+The housing provided within the Carolina North project Project shall have a full range of affordability.
 While the University may provide housing opportunities at Carolina North for the full income range of those employed on the Carolina North site, a primary emphasis shall be in provision of housing that is affordable for those working on the site and that is not otherwise available in the Chapel Hill housing market.
 At a minimum, the housing provided shall meet the Town affordable housing goals as set forth in the Town's comprehensive plan and ordinances in effect as of the date of this Agreement.
 Prior to the approval of the first individual site development plan under this Agreement that includes housing, the University shall secure the Manager's approval of the measures the University will use to maintain housing affordability over time.
 To secure the Manager's approval, the University shall submit a report of the measures it will undertake and the Manager shall approve those measures if they are reasonably designed to meet the applicable permanent affordability goals.
-This section shall be applicable to all non-student housing within the Carolina North project, whether owner-occupied or rental and whether publicly or privately owned.
+This section shall be applicable to all non-student housing within the Carolina North project Project, whether owner-occupied or rental and whether publicly or privately owned.

 G.4.5.
-All housing provided within the Carolina North project shall be in the form of compact, multi-family units.
+All housing provided within the Carolina North project Project shall be in the form of compact, multifamily units.
 All housing shall meet the energy efficiency and sustainability standards specified in Section 9 of this Exhibit.